AryanTapre/guess-/README.md

 - A toogle `gameplay` variable is used to decide whether user should play the game or not
 - Following are list of functions encompasses building the game

-  - validateUserInput:-
+  - `validateUserInput`:-
-    perform some sort of validation such as user guess should ranges between 1 and 100, be a number and etc..
+    Perform some sort of validation such as user guess should ranges between 1 and 100, be a number and etc..

-  - validateGuess:-
+  - `validateGuess`:-
-    this function give directions to user so that they can guess the target
+    This function give directions to user so that they can guess the target, And display the messages such as *You Guessed Right Number!*, *Number is Too LOW*, and *Number is Too HIGH*

-  - displayGuess
+  - `displayGuess`:-
+    Display's the previous guess and number of chances remaining..

-  - displayMessage
+  - `displayMessage`:-
+    Provides styling to previous guess slot, chances left, and displays *You Guessed Right Number!.* if you `won`

-  - endGame
+  - `endGame`:-
+    Disables the *submit* button, displays *Restart Game* button to restart the game. user can't do anything untill he/she click's on *Restart Game*.

-  - newGame
+  - `newGame`:-
+    Resets everything including *previous guess slot*, make *playGame* variable `true`, remove the *Restart Game* Re-generating the random number for *fresh Game*